-6 Steps to Take If You Discover Your New House Has Big Problems
+What is a Latent Defect?
+Plus: 6 Steps to Take if Your House Has One

 As a new homeowner, one of the most distressing things that can happen is that you discover major hidden defects with a house that you’ve just purchased.
 Not only is it extremely upsetting to find out that the condition of the property you thought you were getting is very different than what you actually ended up with, you are probably angry because you feel like you were “tricked” by the seller.

 In the 30 years that I’ve been practicing real estate law in Howard County, MD, I have received thousands of calls from panicked homeowners wondering, “What do I do now?”
 To answer that, we have to determine if the issue at hand qualifies as a latent defect under Maryland real estate law.